Azure/azure-sdk-for-python/sdk/identity/azure-identity/Troubleshoot.md

 #### Powershell not installed

-The `Azure Powershell Credential` utilizes the locally installed `Powershell` command line tool to fetch an access token.
-Please ensure it is installed on your platform by following the instructions [here](https://docs.microsoft.com/powershell/scripting/install/installing-powershell?view=powershell-7.1) and then run the credential again.
+Please ensure PowerShell is installed on your platform by following the instructions [here](https://docs.microsoft.com/powershell/scripting/install/installing-powershell?view=powershell-7.1).

 #### Azure Az Module Not Installed